styada/Automated-AI-Web-Researcher-Ollama/README.md

 BING_API_KEY=your_bing_key
 EXA_API_KEY=your_exa_key
 ```
 Note: The system will work with any combination of configured providers.
 If a provider's API key is not set, it will be skipped in the fallback chain.
 You don't need them all.
-If you don't add any, DuckDuckGo will be used.
+If you don't add any, arXiv and DuckDuckGo will be used.

 5. Install and Configure Ollama:
 - Install Ollama following instructions at https://ollama.ai